Guides

 Safety and Code

 Modern rooftop PV must meet rapid-shutdown and equipment listing requirements that vary by code cycle and jurisdiction.
-MLPE is often used to satisfy module-level shutdown requirements, but the exact design must be approved by the authority having jurisdiction.
+MLPE is often used to satisfy module-level shutdown requirements, but the exact design must be authorized by the authority having jurisdiction.

 Which Should You Choose?